noaa-ocs-s100/s100py/s100py/s104/README.md

         7. TIN
         8. Time Series at fixed stations (stationwise)

-*NOTE: DCF 1, 7, 8 are currently not supported but will be added in the future*
+*NOTE: Only DCF 2 is currently supported*

 Example Usage
 -------------